January 20, 2017

-To put it simply, the value of testing may not outweigh the costs associated with it.
-Both user experience testing and usability testing are strong toolsets that help us discern how successfully we have executed on specific objectives, but they aren’t always a good fit.
+Not necessarily.
+Both user experience testing and usability testing are strong toolsets that help us discern how successfully you have executed on specific objectives, but they aren’t always a good fit.

-Many organizations forgo testing, choosing to adopt practices that can monitor and improve the usability and experience your site delivers—both before and after launch.
+Many organizations choose not to test in favor of practices that can monitor and improve the usability and experience your site delivers.

 - Where are users coming from (via search, social, direct, or other sources)